 - P dimension is optional.
 If it is not given, the retract height will be the same as the Z start height (R dimension). - □ F feedrate is optional.
-If it is not given, the current feedrate is used. - All start and finish heights (R and P) as well as Z dimensions are absolute dimensions. - □ P must be less than R, or an alarm will be given. - For all peck drill cycles (G83 and G87), R (start height) must be 0.1" (or 2 mm) above the work surface. - □ G84 (Tapping) uses S word for Spindle Yes/No. Your machine must be equipped with spindle M-functions to use G84. - Z-axis depth can be changed by placing a new Z depth on the same line as the X- and/or Y-axis location of the hole you want the new depth applied.
+If it is not given, the current feedrate is used. - All start and finish heights (R and P) as well as Z dimensions are absolute dimensions. - P (return height) must be greater than R (start height), or an alarm will be given. - For all peck drill cycles (G83 and G87), R (start height) must be 0.1" (or 2 mm) above the work surface. - □ G84 (Tapping) uses S word for Spindle Yes/No. Your machine must be equipped with spindle M-functions to use G84. - Z-axis depth can be changed by placing a new Z depth on the same line as the X- and/or Y-axis location of the hole you want the new depth applied.
 A Z address on a line of its own will cause the control to drill the new depth at the current location.